lallaria/Archipelago/worlds/dontstarvetogether/docs/en_Don't Starve Together.md

 ## What does another world's item look like in Don't Starve Together?

 When near a crafting station, you will see "Interdimensional Research" items with the Archipelago icon, along with information what the item is and its recipient.
-However 95% of the the time a trap item will have a randomly generated name, so keep an eye out for fakes!
+However 95% of the time a trap item will have a randomly generated name, so keep an eye out for fakes!

-Items can also appear as blueprint, called "Interdimensional Blueprint", which can then be activated to award your check.
+Items can also appear as blueprint labelled with its containing item and recipient, which can then be activated to award your check.

 In most other cases you won't see the physical item in-game but you will receive a chat notification when you find an item.